-Tuscany small group tour
+Tuscany small group tour with added comfort

-Description of Tuscany small group tour
+Description of Tuscany small group tour with added comfort

 A holiday in Umbria reminds you why you used to love going to neighbouring Tuscany as from green and pleasant rolling hillsides to undiscovered medieval villages, Italy’s rural heartland has remained pretty much untouched since Michelangelo was still getting used to chalks.